For the Love of Learning™

 All parents are encouraged to openly communicate with the staff.
 If a parent has a difficulty or difference with a staff member, he or she is to contact the Director immediately.
 Director will promptly counsel with the teacher and develop a plan for correcting the situation.
 The parent will be notified of the action plan within 24 hours.
 If situation is not resolved, a parent meeting will be called to work toward a solution.

 The primary language spoken by children and parents at the Berry Patch is English, however, The Berry Patch will secure a person to interpret conversation in native language if deemed necessary.

 Health and Safety

 The State Department of Human Services requires each student to have a health summary completed, including all immunizations up-to-date and on file, prior to the child’s first day of school.
-Health records must maintain up to date information in order to stay enrolled, with the exception of families that are claiming religious exemption.
+Health records must maintain up to date information in order to stay enrolled.
 Please inform us of any updates regarding your child’s emergency contact information and health records as changes occur.
 The health records are kept in a confidential file that can only be accessed by Berry Patch staff, child’s parents or legal guardians and legal authorities upon request.

 - Updates to children’s health and immunization records will be requested from parents mid-year.